 A number of different bleaching techniques and products are available to patients.
 Your dentist will use one of these two methods to whiten your teeth:

-- Vital bleaching is done on “living” teeth and can be used to whiten your teeth if they have become stained by food or tobacco, or if they have become dark with age.
+- Vital bleaching is done on “living” teeth and can be used to whiten your teeth if they have become stained by food or tobacco, or if they have become dark with age

 - Non-vital bleaching is bleaching done on teeth that are no longer “alive.”
 If your tooth has changed colour because of a root canal, non-vital bleaching can lighten your tooth from the inside out.

-There are three methods for bleaching teeth.
 The method that will work best for you depends on the number of teeth that need to be bleached, and on how badly they are stained (or discoloured).